leo-arch/clifm/src/README.md

 2) Version sort: We use here **versionsort**, which is a **GNU** extension.

 <sup>2</sup> Without `libmagic`, querying files MIME type implies grabing the output of the [**file**(1)](https://www.man7.org/linux/man-pages/man1/file.1.html) command, which of course is less optimus than directly querying the `libmagic` database itself (we need to run the command, redirect its output to a file, open the file, read it, close it, and then delete it).
 Though perhaps unnoticiable, this is an important difference.

-**NOTE**: Since compiling in this way only produces a binary file, it is necessary to manually copy the remaining files.
-See the `install` block of the [Makefile](https://github.com/leo-arch/clifm/blob/master/Makefile).

 ## 5) Plugins